ThomWright/pokedex/README.md

 ### Dependencies

-- Node.js 14.7
-- NPM 6.14
-- (Optional) Docker - I'm running version 20.10.7
+- Docker - I'm running version 20.10.7
+- (Optional) Node.js 14.7
+- (Optional) NPM 6.14

+The optional dependencies are for developing and testing.

 If you want to run Node.js and don't have it installed, I recommend trying [nvm](https://github.com/nvm-sh/nvm).

 ### Run

+Using Docker:

+- Build: `docker build -t pokedex .`
+  - Or: `npm run build:docker` if you have NPM installed
+- Run: `docker run --rm pokedex`

+Or just using Node.js directly:

 - Install dependencies: `npm ci`

-Then, either use Docker:

-- Build: `docker build -t pokedex-thom .`
-- Run: `docker run --rm pokedex-thom`

-Or just Node.js directly:

 - Run: `npm run start-ts`

 ### Test